stephin-gasper/AniAficionado/README.md

 # AniAficionado

 A simple app for all anime aficionado's.
-It's an unofficial app for [animepahe](https://animepahe.com/) to stream your favorite anime.
+It's an unofficial app for [animixplay](https://animixplay.to/) to stream your favorite anime.

 The project is still in its infancy and will be adding further features later on, you can check the roadmap below for future plans.

+## Note

+**Update(25th Nov, 2023)**
+Animixplay has been shutdown (since 21st Dec, 2022) so had dropped working on active development on this project.
+Will be pushing all the work done till now (which are incomplete in implementation and some missing/incomplete test files) and will be picking up the project when I get free time and find suitable alternative website.

 ## Features roadmap